 Activity distance rating

-Food Generally, this breed requires about 2 to 3 cups of good quality dry dog food each day, over the course of two feedings.
+Food Generally, this breed requires about 2 to 3 cups of good quality dry dog food each day, given in two feedings.
 This will vary, however, based upon your Tervuren's activity level and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your Belgian Tervuren.

 Alone Time Belgian Tervurens don't adjust well to spending much time alone and are known to develop separation anxiety.
 You can leave your Tervuren alone for an hour or so, ideally in a dog crate that they've been trained to consider their den.